 The textbook for this course is: Fundamentals of Computer Graphics by Marschner and Shirley.
 You may buy a physical copy of this book from the University bookstore (or elsewhere), or you may an electronic version directly from the publisher.

-Now a word about the textbook being optional this year.
+Now a word about the textbook being optional.
 A talented and motivated student can gain all they need to succeed in this class from lecture and side readings readily available on the web.
 Lectures themselves are taught in a manner independent of the textbook.
 That said, the textbook is the best we have found for providing a parallel introduction to much of what is covered in CS 410.
 If you are the sort of student who wants a well organized and well prented written complement to the lectures and material covered you are encouraged to obtain a copy of this textbook; either the third or fourth edition should server you well.

 Here are the formally graded elements of the course and associated weighting: